A-Maiorov/bmb/README.md

 - Publish/Subscribe
 - Request/Reply
-- Messages caching and automatic synchronisation of the contexts
+- Messages caching and automatic synchronization of the contexts

 ## Examples